Cartography: Middle Ages and Renaissance

 The Arab geographer Muhammad al-Idrisi produced his medieval atlas Tabula Rogeriana (Book of Roger) in 1154.
 By combining the knowledge of Africa, the Indian Ocean, Europe, and the Far East (which he learned through contemporary accounts from Arab merchants and explorers) with the information he inherited from the classical geographers, he was able to write detailed descriptions of a multitude of countries.
 Along with the substantial text he had written, he created a world map influenced mostly by the Ptolemaic conception of the world, but with significant influence from multiple Arab geographers.
 It remained the most accurate world map for the next three centuries.
 The map was divided into seven climatic zones, with detailed descriptions of each zone.
-As part of this work, a smaller, circular map was made depicting the south on top and Arabia in the center.
+As part of this work, a smaller, circular map depicting the south on top and Arabia in the center was made.
 Al-Idrisi also made an estimate of the circumference of the world, accurate to within 10%.

-In the Age of Exploration, from the 15th century to the 17th century, European cartographers both copied earlier maps (some of which had been passed down for centuries) and drew their own, based on explorers' observations and new surveying techniques.
+In the Age of Discovery, from the 15th century to the 17th century, European cartographers both copied earlier maps (some of which had been passed down for centuries) and drew their own based on explorers' observations and new surveying techniques.
 The invention of the magnetic compass, telescope and sextant enabled increasing accuracy.
-In 1492, Martin Behaim, a German cartographer, made the oldest extant globe of the Earth.
+In 1492, Martin Behaim, a German cartographer and advisor to the king John II of Portugal, made the oldest extant globe of the Earth.

-In 1507, Martin Waldseemüller produced a globular world map and a large 12-panel world wall map (Universalis Cosmographia) bearing the first use of the name "America".
-Portuguese cartographer Diego Ribero was the author of the first known planisphere with a graduated Equator (1527).
+In 1507, Martin Waldseemüller produced a globular world map and a large 12-panel world wall map (Universalis Cosmographia) bearing the first use of the name "America."
+Portuguese cartographer Diogo Ribero was the author of the first known planisphere with a graduated Equator (1527).
 Italian cartographer Battista Agnese produced at least 71 manuscript atlases of sea charts.
 Johannes Werner refined and promoted the Werner projection.
-This was an equal-area, heart-shaped world map projection (generally called a cordiform projection) which was used in the 16th and 17th centuries.
+This was an equal-area, heart-shaped world map projection (generally called a cordiform projection) that was used in the 16th and 17th centuries.
 Over time, other iterations of this map type arose; most notable are the sinusoidal projection and the Bonne projection.
 The Werner projection places its standard parallel at the North Pole; a sinusoidal projection places its standard parallel at the equator; and the Bonne projection is intermediate between the two.